Diseases Search

 • Excessive sexual activity can contribute to dryness and increase Vata.

-• Injuries to vital points in the body (In ayurveda terms: Marmas) can increase Vata levels.
+• Injuries to vital points in the body (in Ayurveda terms: Marmas) can increase Vata levels.

-• Dryness in emotions including harbored resentment, lack of love or affection, repressed anger and aloof behavior can contribute to Vata imbalance.
+• Dryness in emotions, including harbored resentment, lack of love or affection, repressed anger, and aloof behavior, can contribute to Vata imbalance.

 How to Balance Vata Dosha